-Addresses Course Outcomes 1, 2, 3, 4, 5, 6, 7, 8; English Department Program Learning Outcomes 1, 2, 4, 6 reflect on their performance; the reflection essay is a compilation of those freewriting prompts and will require students to return to their freewriting entries in order to produce a final narrative.
+Addresses Course Outcomes 1, 2, 3, 4, 5, 6, 7, 8; English Department Program Learning Outcomes 1, 2, 4, 6

-Unit 4 = Reflection Essay
+Unit 4 = Reflection Essay (time permitting)

 Throughout the term, students will participate in freewriting activities.
-Following the submission of each major writing assignment, freewriting prompts will urge students to
+Following the submission of each major writing assignment, freewriting prompts will urge students to reflect on their performance; the reflection essay is a compilation of those freewriting prompts and will require students to return to their freewriting entries in order to produce a final narrative.